 - HSØ and Sunnsoft (metodebok.no)

 As the data from the Directorate is open for everyone, even more actors can fetch it without informing of the fact.

-Sometimes external actors have to tweak the structured content in order to customize it to their needs.
+Sometimes external actors have to tweak the structured content in order to fit it to their needs.
 An example is subsidies data.
 DFØ (Norwegian Government Agency for Financial Management) had built a new subsidy portal (tilskudd.dfo.no), and was planning to fetch the structured subsidies data from the Directorate of Health.

 However, DFØ required a couple of additional fields, which their developers could implement on top of the data fetched by the API.
 These fields were fairly basic, one of them simply saying “Delivered by the Norwegian Directorate of Health.”
 The principle is still important: external actors have the possibility to add customization—however simple or complex.